Curated OER

 Making a Brand for Ourselves the "Cowboy" Way

 Students define cowboys and learn about their roles on rangelands.
-For this rangeland lesson, students define cowboys and cowgirls and complete a KWL chart.
-Students read Cattle Kids and Til the Cows Come Home.
-Students visit the...
+In this rangeland instructional activity, students define cowboys and cowgirls and complete a KWL chart.
+Students read Cattle Kids and Til the Cows Come Home....

 Curated OER